How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 Back to the Outline…

-The Title will be the first thing a reader will see on your page, it’s the first impression.
-However, your title may have gotten their attention, now it’s up to the introduction to do its job and draw the reader in deeper.
+Whatever Title you add to your post will be the first thing a reader will see on your page, it’s the first impression.
+However, your title may have gotten their attention, now it’s up to the Introduction to do its job and draw the reader in deeper.

 - Start with an opening question